54147/tehfiles/README.md

 # tehfiles
 ##### File storing and simple analytics

-Simple API with ability to store uploaded files in storage and retrieve simple analytics.
+Simple API with ability to store uploaded files to storage and get simple analytics.

 For local storage [MinIO](https://min.io/) is used.
 The good thing that you can use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) with Minio,